Eman271/Ping-Pong-Game/README.md

 <p>
 A simple two-player Pong game written entirely in 8086 Assembly.
-No libraries, no graphics engines — just interrupts, video memory, and raw keyboard input.
+No libraries, no graphics engines just interrupts, video memory, and raw keyboard input.
 </p>

 <p>
-This project was created as a learning exercise to understand how games work at a very low level using real-mode DOS and text-mode graphics.
+This project was created as a learning exercise to understand how games work at a very low level using real mode DOS and text mode graphics.
 </p>

 <hr>